HirakBala/Customer_Kee_Soch/README.md

 # Customer_Kee_Soch

-This project focuses on uncovering key patterns in customer behavior using an e-commerce dataset.
-The goal is to drive actionable insights for retention strategies, and revenue optimization through exploratory data analysis, RFM segmentation, and cohort analysis.
+This project aims to identify key patterns in customer behavior using an e-commerce dataset.
+The goal is to drive actionable insights for retention strategies and revenue optimization through exploratory data analysis, RFM segmentation, and cohort analysis.

 🛠 Tools & Technologies Used

 Python

 pandas, numpy – Data manipulation and aggregation